teamdatatonic/alerting_looker/readme.md

 -- If testing or looking back at historical alerts in the explore set both to NO

--- Optional filters including changing sensitivit or weights for calculating the reference value.
+-- Optional filters including changing sensitivity or weights for calculating the reference value.

 -- Ensure in the schedule under *advanced options* you set *Send this schedule if there are results*